-Using a Nest thermostat is one of the easiest ways to optimize the everyday schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make changes.
-But as you can expect, it won’t work well or at all if you see an error code show up.
-The exact error code offers useful information about the root of the problem, something a professional technician can use to present solutions that much quicker.
+Using a Nest thermostat is one of the easiest ways to optimize the everyday schedule of your heating and cooling.
+This smart thermostat can recognize your preferences and automatically make improvements.
+But as you can expect, it won’t work correctly or at all if you see an error code on the display.
+The precise error code provides useful information about the root of the problem, something a professional technician can use to provide solutions that much quicker.

-Let’s consider seven of the most likely error codes you might discover on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you could fix it and the estimated cost to do so.
-Keep in mind that while the investment will ultimately depend on the specific Nest model, you can expect to pay between $75-$200 for repairs.
-This should include travel and labor costs on top of any specific hardware necessary to complete repairs.
+Let’s consider seven of the most likely error codes you might find on your Nest thermostat.
+We’ll explain the basics of each error code along with how you might fix it and the estimated cost to do so.
+Keep in mind that while the costs will ultimately depend on the specific Nest model, you can expect to pay around $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific hardware required to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and is displayed when the power is detached from the system.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the issue is dealt with.
+This critical error code is limited to new models of the Nest thermostat and appears when the power is detached from the system.
+Since this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on display until the problem is resolved.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in your electrical system.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring might have disconnected or become damaged, or a disconnection may have appeared further along in the electrical system.
 This might be the circuit breaker, fuse box or system switch.
-A trained technician should inspect electrical connections and wiring until they find the root of the problem.
+A trained technician will inspect electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

 Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not just a software issue.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.

-They’ll disconnect the power and gradually look at each wire, making sure they are fully placed into the connector with the proper amount of uncovered copper.
-Once they pinpoint the problem connector, it can be replaced for a new one.
+They’ll disconnect the power and gradually inspect each wire, seeing to it that they are fully placed into the connector with the correct amount of bare copper.
+Once they locate the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is severely hot.
-The HVAC system can break down and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-Presuming the breakers are on, you can inspect a few other places before contacting a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can break down and stop giving power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
+In the event the breakers are on, you can examine a handful of other places before contacting a professional technician.

-As this error can deplete your thermostat’s battery, the first step could be restoring enough power to find out if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and deliver power by using a USB cable.
-In the event it presents error code 195, you should continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to find anything wrong with these components, it will likely be best to contact a pro.
+Since this error can deplete your thermostat’s battery, the first step may be providing enough power to determine if this specific error code is what you’re facing.
+You can separate the thermostat from its base and provide power through a USB cable.
+If it displays error code 195, you can continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t detect anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-A technician can carefully examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical error with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
+A technician needs to carefully investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it may still prevent you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting sufficient power.
+Even though this error code isn’t critical, it can still stop you from using the Nest thermostat how you want to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving adequate power.
 You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you’ll need a Nest Power Connector.

-During installation of a Nest Power Connector, you might notice error code E297 appear.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is transported through the Nest’s wiring, it could damage internal components and can even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to shut the power off as soon as possible.
-You can then get in touch with a professional technician with the appropriate experience detecting and resolving electrical damage.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is transported inside the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to switch the power off straightaway.
+You can then get in touch with a professional technician with the necessary experience diagnosing and solving electrical damage.

 e73 – Critical